 Again, in all the above examples, the role is very similar.
 The fund accountant is there to ensure money is being used the way stakeholders intended it to be used.
 Think of it as a checks and balancing system within any given organization.

-Fund Accountant Education Requirements
+What are the Fund Accountant Education Requirements?

 All fund accountants will need at least a bachelor's degree, preferably in accounting, business or a related field.
 Bachelor's candidates will fare best with courses in the following under their belt: